-Where is Safe to Travel in Mexico?
+Where Is Safe to Travel in Mexico?

-Mexico is a huge country, so it is unhelpful to make generalisations about the entire country as either safe or unsafe.
+Mexico is a huge country, so it is unhelpful to make generalizations about the entire country as either safe or unsafe.
 Instead, care and research should be taken in each area you travel in to help understand and mitigate the risks associated with particular regions.

-It is equally unhelpful to label some areas of Mexico (or anywhere else) safe, and other unsafe.
+It is equally unhelpful to label some areas of Mexico (or anywhere else) safe, and others unsafe.
 The fact is that dangerous scenarios can develop very quickly.
-Acapulco, once considered one of the premier vacation spots in Mexico, is, as of 2014, considered one of the most dangerous cities on earth.
+Acapulco once considered one of the premier vacation spots in Mexico, is, as of 2014, considered one of the most dangerous cities on earth.
 One where the military has disarmed the corrupt police force, and where rates of violent crime are some of the highest in the world.

 To travel safely through Mexico you first need to research your destination(s).
 By researching the specific areas you are intending to visit, traveling only in areas where it is safe, and taking basic precautions you will find risks can be managed and mitigated and, that travel through Mexico can be done quite safely.

 How Can I Find Out Which Parts of Mexico are Safe for Travel?

 Understanding the political, economic, social, and military situation within the region you plan to travel is as important as it is simple.
 But how can you keep yourself informed and up to date with the current situation of a particular location?